-Do I Need an Estate Plan?Added by Jason D. Melville in Articles & Publications, Tax Law on October 27, 2017
+Do I Need an Estate Plan?Added by Jason D. Melville in Articles & Blogs, Tax Law on October 27, 2017

 A familiar phrase to all of us is “life happens.”
 The flipside to that phrase is also true: “death happens”.
 I know, it’s a bummer to think about it, but the best scientists agree that we will all die eventually.
 It’s a reality of the mortal world we live in that sooner or later we will need to take care of an ailing loved one or decedent’s assets, or that someone will be doing that for us.
 Rather than holding out for the discovery of the fountain of youth, a better course is to make some preparations so that our care and our assets are in line with our goals.
 It all boils down to the simple truth that it’s your life and your stuff so plan for them.
 The process of building a plan to prepare for life and death events is called estate planning.
 Do you need an estate plan?
 Yes you do.

 Elements of Estate Planning